g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ### How does HTTP caching work?
 Clients can locally store copies of web resources to lower server load and latency thanks to HTTP caching.
 The length of time a resource can be cached and the circumstances under which it needs to be revalidated with the server are indicated by caching directives in HTTP headers.

-## Overview of Different Versions of HTTP
-Examining the various Hypertext Transfer Protocol (HTTP)  versions is crucial to comprehending the development of web communication technologies.
-Improvements in web interaction security, efficiency, and performance have been the focus of every HTTP version.
-We'll give a summary of the main improvements and functionality added to HTTP/1.1, HTTP/2, and HTTP/3 versions in this section.

-We can learn more about the ongoing development of web technologies and their influence on the contemporary digital environment by looking at these protocols.
+ more about the ongoing development of web technologies and their influence on the contemporary digital environment by looking at these protocols.

-### HTTP/1: The Foundation
+## HTTP/1: The Foundation
 Operating over [Transmission Control Protocol](https://www.techtarget.com/searchnetworking/definition/TCP-IP) (TCP), HTTP/1 was a major milestone in the development of web protocols, published in 1996.
 Because it relied on distinct TCP connections for every request, it was inefficient and resulted in higher latency and worse performance, particularly as web pages became more complicated.

 The restricted amount of concurrent connections per server led to scalability problems.
 Afterward, HTTP was redesigned with the introduction of HTTP/1.1 to get around these restrictions.

-**Remark:** The comparison does not include HTTP/1 because it was an older version with built-in constraints, mostly related to resource consumption, scalability, and performance, all of which were greatly improved upon and addressed in HTTP/1.1, HTTP/2, and HTTP/3.
+Remark: The comparison does not include HTTP/1 because it was an older version with built-in constraints, mostly related to resource consumption, scalability, and performance, all of which were greatly improved upon and addressed in HTTP/1.1, HTTP/2, and HTTP/3.

-### HTTP/1.1: The Evolution
+## HTTP/1.1: The Evolution
 In 1997, HTTP/1.1 quickly followed.
 By eliminating the need to create new TCP connections for every request, it introduced the "keep alive" feature, which reduces latency by enabling connections to be reused for many requests.
 But another aspect of HTTP/1.1, HTTP [pipelining](https://www.ibm.com/docs/en/cics-ts/5.6?topic=concepts-pipelining), caused problems with [head-of-line blocking](https://en.m.wikipedia.org/wiki/Head-of-line_blocking).

 Although pipelining potentially speeds up communication by enabling many requests to be sent without waiting for each response, performance is decreased overall when there is a delay or obstruction in one request because it impacts subsequent requests on the same connection.
 To lessen the impact of delays on individual requests, modern web browsers use numerous simultaneous TCP connections to the same server.
 Requests can now be sent concurrently thanks to this.
 This method improves web page loading speed by striking a compromise between the necessity for parallelism and the complexity and overhead of handling multiple connections.

-Here are the key features, strengths, and limitations of HTTP/1.1:

-**Features:**
+### Features of HTTP/1.1
 With the introduction of permanent connections in HTTP/1.1, [overhead](https://docs.sentry.io/product/issues/issue-details/performance-issues/http-overhead/) was reduced by enabling the transmission of numerous requests and responses over a single connection.

 The [Host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) also permits virtual hosting, which allows several websites to be served on a single server.